sunpy/sunpy/docs/tutorial/acquiring_data/index.rst

     >>> result = Fido.search(a.Time('2012/3/4', '2012/3/6'), a.Instrument.lyra, a.Level.two) # doctest: +REMOTE_DATA

 this returns an `~sunpy.net.fido_factory.UnifiedResponse` object containing all the search results that match the search attributes.
-This does not download the files; we'll learn how to do that later in :ref:`downloading_data`.
+This does not download the files; we'll learn how to do that later in :ref:`sunpy-tutorial-acquiring-data-downloading-data`.

 To see a summary of the results print the result variable that came back from the previous search: